damienleroux/phaser-move-and-stop-plugin/README.md

 ### `onStopped(displayObject){}`

-Funciton called when the object stopped.
+Function called when the object stopped.
 This function is call if the object stopped at the targetted position or stopped before reaching it.

 ### `onPositionReached(displayObject){}`

-Funciton called when the object reach the targetted position
+Function called when the object reach the targetted position